JessicaGreenn/CSCI596-Final-Project/README.md

-# SimpleMD: Simple Molecular Dynamics
+# CSCI596 Final Project: Molecular Dynamics
 This is a readme file for a simple molecular dynamics (MD) program for Lennard-Jones potential.
 ## 0. Prerequisites